 If you are like most people, your closet needs organizing.
 It’s one of those dreaded tasks we tend to put off, but once it’s completed, you feel great!
-The start of a new season is the perfect time to tackle your closet.
+The start of a new season is the perfect time to tackle your closet, either on your own or with the help of VIP concierges.
 Here are some tips for motivation:

 - Evaluate: Assess every item and place each in one of three piles: keep, trash, or donate.
 Do you still love the item?
-If yes (and it still fits and you will wear it again), keep.
+If yes (and it still fits and you will wear it again), put it in the keep pile.
 Does the blouse color make you look washed out?
 Donate.
 Did your efforts to remove the stain out of those white pants fail?
 Trash!

 - Launder: Unless the item was recently cleaned, wash it.
 If it’s still hanging in a dry cleaning bag, remove the plastic, which can trap moisture and cause stains.